-‘Tis the season for Christmas cheer, family gatherings, and stringing lights on the roof in anticipation for Santa.
-But how do you avoid Christmas season damage?
+‘Tis the season for Christmas cheer, family gatherings, and stringing lights on the roof in anticipation of Santa.
+But how do you avoid Christmas season roof damage?
 Keep reading to find out.

 How To Avoid Christmas Season Roof Damage

 When the Christmas spirit hits, the safety of your roof is the last thing you have on your mind.
 But, your jolly season can become a disaster if you don’t know how to avoid Christmas season roof damage.
 So, here are 7 tips for you to enjoy your roof and festivities for years to come.